-Activity: The POLAR Pen
+Activity: The Polar Pen

-Now think back now to Andrew’s approach and participation in the Kickstarter crowdfunding campaign and reflect on each of the questions below:
+Now think back to Andrew’s approach and participation in the Kickstarter crowdfunding campaign and reflect on each of the questions below:

 Early disclosure of his invention and its design:

-Andrew was not well positioned to have sufficient supply to meet demand thereby making it easier for a copycat to fill the unmet need.
+Andrew was not well positioned to have sufficient supply to meet demand, thereby making it easier for a copycat to fill the unmet need.

 Also, he might have considered registering his trademarks prior to starting his Kickstarter campaign.
 A registered trademark might have given him greater capacity to enforce his trademark against the sale of counterfeit pens, at least in countries in which he would have registered his rights.
 Also, without registration, he would have no rights at all in countries that don’t recognize unregistered trademark rights.